-The duties and responsibilities of the Audit & Risk Management Committee with the following groups will be as follows:-
+The duties and responsibilities of the Committee with the following groups will be as follows:-

 (i) To obtain satisfactory response from Management on reports issued by the External Auditors and the Internal Auditors, and report to the Board:-

 (ii) To oversee the internal audit function, and report to the Board on significant changes in the business and the external environment, which affect key risks;

-(iii) Where the review of audit reports of subsidiaries and any related corporations also falls under the jurisdiction of the Audit & Risk Management Committee, all the above mentioned functions shall also be performed by the Committee in co-ordination with the Board of Directors of the subsidiaries and related corporation;
+(iii) Where the review of audit reports of subsidiaries and any related corporations also falls under the jurisdiction of the Committee, all the above mentioned functions shall also be performed by the Committee in co-ordination with the board of directors of the subsidiaries and related corporation;

 (iv) To review arrangements established by Management for compliance with any regulatory or other external reporting requirements, by-laws and regulations related to the Company’s operations; and